Fishing Line Project

 “TAngler Bins”, pvc-pipes specially constructed to be used as collection bins for fishing lines, have been installed at several beaches, popular fishing spots and dive sites around Bonaire.
 Fishers, volunteers and the general public are encouraged to deposit all waste fishing line, hooks, lures and nets into the bins.

-Keep an eye on our Facebook page to learn more about our clean-up fishing line events.
+Keep an eye on our Facebook page to learn more about our clean-up fishing line events or sign up for our fishing line clean-up newsletter below.

 You can help!